NannyML/nannyml/docs/guides/chunking_your_data.rst

 Why we need chunks?
 ===================

-NannyML monitors ML model performance and input data changes.
-Both can be reliably evaluated only on samples of data containing a number of observations.
+NannyML's monitors ML models in production by doing data drift detection, and performance estimation or monitoring.
+This functionality relies on aggregate metrics that are evaluated on samples of production data.
 These samples are called chunks.
-All the results generated are calculated and presented on the level of chunk i.e. a chunk is a single data point.
-Go to :ref:`Data Drift guide<data-drift>` or :ref:`Performance Estimation guide<performance-estimation>` to see example results.
+All the results generated are calculated and presented on the level of chunk i.e. a chunk is a single data point on the monitoring results.
+You can refer to :ref:`Data Drift guide<data-drift>` or :ref:`Performance Estimation guide<performance-estimation>` to review example results.

 Creating chunks
 ===============
+To allow for flexibility there are many ways to create chunks.
 The examples provided will explain how chunks are created depending on the instructions provided.
-The examples will be run based on performance estimation flow on NannyML synthetic dataset.
+The examples will be run based on the performance estimation flow on synthetic dataset provided by NannyML.
 Set up first with:

 .. code-block:: python